The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 During the schedule adjustment period, students can drop classes using Self-Service.
 After the schedule adjustment period ends, students must follow the withdrawal process.

-Students who withdraw from a class after the schedule adjustment period ends up thru the class census date will not receive a grade and will be eligible for a 75% refund of the cost of the class if they are registered for fewer than 16 credit hours for the Semester.
-Students who withdraw from a class after the census date up to the withdrawal deadline will receive a grade of W and will not be eligible for a refund.
-The census date and withdrawal date for each class can be found on the course syllabus.
-Students who do not complete a class and do not withdraw will receive a grade of F for the class.
-Students are responsible for initiating the withdrawal process.
+Students who withdraw from a class after the schedule adjustment period ends up through the class census date will not receive a grade and will be eligible for a 75% refund of the cost of the class if they are registered for fewer than 16 credit hours for the Semester.

-To withdraw from a face-to-face, hybrid or online class,students must submit a completed Student Course Drop/Withdrawal form.
+To withdraw from a face-to-face, hybrid, or online class, students must submit a completed Student Course Drop/Withdrawal form.

-Please note: F-1 Visa, Athletes, Early Middle College, College and Career Promise students are not eligible to use the online withdrawal form.
+Please note: F-1 Visa, Athletes, Early Middle College, College, and Career Promise students are not eligible to use the online withdrawal form.
 A printed copy of the Student Course Drop/Withdrawal must be submitted to the Records Office with the following steps completed:

 • Return the withdrawal form to the Enrollment Services Office at any campus location (photo ID is required).